-The list of deliverables below are the outcomes typically created as a result of completing the actions in this strategic pathway.
+The list of deliverables below are the outputs typically created as a result of completing the actions in this strategic pathway.
 They are key success indicators in realizing an Integrated Geospatial Information Framework.
 Examples include:

-- A Governing Board, such as a Steering Committee and agreed Steering Committee Charter; - A Geospatial Coordination Unit appropriately staffed and with delegated powers, roles and responsibilities, and funding and computing resources; - Fully functioning Specialist Working Groups (or subcommittees) with specific Terms of Reference; - Geospatial Information Management Strategy; - Change Strategy: - Data Inventory and Gap Analysis - Institution Culture Assessment and Gap Analysis - Data Acquisition and Supply Chain Assessment - Technology Assessment and Gap Analysis - Policy and Legal and Review and Gap Analysis - Capacity Assessment and Gap Analysis - Detailed Country-level Action Plan including a schedule of actions; - Monitoring and Evaluation Framework and Success Indicators for effective multi-stakeholder monitoring of actions under the Action Plan Road Map; and - Geospatial Value Proposition and Socio-economic Value Assessment.
+- A Governing Body, such as a Steering Committee and agreed Steering Committee Charter; - A Geospatial Coordination Unit appropriately staffed and with delegated powers, roles and responsibilities, and funding and computing resources; - Fully functioning Specialist Working Groups (or subcommittees) with specific Terms of Reference; - Value Proposition Statement; - Geospatial Information Management Strategy; - Change Strategy: - Data Inventory and Gap Analysis - Institution Culture Assessment and Gap Analysis - Data Acquisition and Supply Chain Assessment - Technology Assessment and Gap Analysis - Policy and Legal and Review and Gap Analysis - Capacity Assessment and Gap Analysis - Detailed Country-level Action Plan including a schedule of actions; and - Monitoring and Evaluation Framework and Success Indicators for effective multi-stakeholder monitoring of actions under the Action Plan Road Map.